We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

-More most people, claiming compensation is the only way to deal with the consequences of an amputation due to medical negligence, including paying for private healthcare, high quality prosthetics, counselling and other forms of support, as well as replacing lost income.
+For most people, claiming compensation is the only way to deal with the consequences of medical negligence resulting in amputation, including paying for private healthcare, high quality prosthetics, counselling and other forms of support, as well as replacing lost income.
 Making a compensation can also be the best way of getting answers about what went wrong.

 Why choose Devonalds for your amputation claim?

 We are extremely proud of the strong connection we have with our local community.
 Most of our team were born and bred in the Rhondda Cynon Taff area, where we have advised and represented individuals and families for more than three decades on a wide range of medical negligence matters.

 Our amputation solicitors in South Wales will be more than happy to answer any questions you have about your claim in plain English and will provide you with a personal service tailored to your requirements.
 As well as providing help in making an amputation claim, we can also advise you on the various types of support that are available to you, including rehabilitation services and charities.

 We have a close working relationship with some of the UK’s leading prosthetic rehabilitation specialists.

 We appreciate that many people are put off by the potential time, effort, stress and cost involved in dealing with court proceedings, but our amputation solicitors will always strive to settle your amputation claim out-of-court wherever possible.
 If it’s not possible to reach a settlement by using methods of Alternative Dispute Resolution or negotiation, we can use our strong litigation skills to represent you in court while making sure you have close personal support through every stage of proceedings.

 Speak to us today about starting an amputation claim